If No-One Sang

 If No-One Sang is the third studio album by English rock band Dave Dee, Dozy, Beaky, Mick & Tich.
 Allmusic called it "arguably the combo's most musically satisfying and eclectic outing".
 The arrangements were by John Gregory and Reg Tilsley and it was recorded by Roger Wake.
 In the US it was titled Time To Take Off.

+Cover

+The album cover features the band underneath a tree, similar to their first album.
+All but Dozy, who is leaning against the tree, are sat/laid down on the grass.
+The cover personnel is (from left to right): Dozy, Beaky, Dave Dee, Tich, and Mick.